 For my final submission, I produced an A4 black journal that featured 35 colourised images, taken from both the journals of C.W.L.
 Mason and Lucy Mary Isabel Thompson, which equally follow a loose narrative of travel and exploration.
-It is from here that the title, “The Expedition” was created, as the assortment of material alluded to “a journey undertaken by a group of people with a particular purpose”, yet the openness of the work leaved the who and why, entirely up to interpretation.
-By contrasting the images from Mason’s time in Mombasa, Kenya in 1942-43, and Thompson’s from across Europe during 1918-19, I could establish my own narrative, while also creating an interesting contrast between two very different locations and times.
-Additionally, this new structure also allowed the colourisation to feature more efficiently, as it allowed a way to lead the narrative, while also making the images look as though they were all taken together.
+It is from here that the title, “The Expedition” was created, as the assortment of material alluded to “a journey undertaken by a group of people with a particular purpose”, yet the openness of the work leaves the who and why, entirely up to interpretation.
+By contrasting the images from Mason’s time in Mombasa, Kenya in 1942-43, and Thompson’s from across Europe during 1918-19, I established my own narrative, while also creating an interesting contrast between two very different locations and times.
+Additionally, this structure also allowed the colourisation to feature more efficiently, by providing a way to lead the narrative, while also making the images look as though they were taken together.
 Overall, I feel as though this project was a success, although I wish I had had more time to fully progress my ideas, especially as it seemed to come together more at the end of the time limit.
-That being said, if I decide on any alterations, there is still time before the Royal Engineers Museum, Library & Archive exhibition in January to make changes.
+That being said, if I decide on any alterations, there is a period before the Royal Engineers Museum, Library & Archive exhibition in January to make changes.

 Re-museum.co.uk.
 (2017).
 Royal Engineers Museum | It’s bigger than you think!. [online] Available at: http://www.re-museum.co.uk [Accessed 20 Sep.
 2017].